 Overcast stitching is a specialized stitch performed by many modern machines.
 It is similar to the stitching produced by a serger, but the edge is not cut as it is sewn.
 You will need an overcast presser foot.
 Overcast stitch can also be sewn by hand.

 Plain seams used inside a jacket or skirt without a lining may be finished using a binding to preventing them from fraying.
 The binding may be used as a feature in the jacket as it could have a decorative finish.

 There are two ways to sew binding on a seam:

 Hand Sewing Plain Seams

 The strongest hand stitch to use is a backstitch.
-It is helpful to decide on how you plan to finish your seams and to do this first.
-If your hand-stitched seam is for the lining of a garment then finishing is not necessary.
+It is helpful to decide how you plan to finish your seams and to do this first.
+If your hand-stitched seam is for the lining of a garment, then finishing is not necessary.

 Double Stitched Plain Seams

-A double-stitched plain seam is useful for a seam needing a stronger option.
+A double stitched seam is useful for a seam needing a stronger option.
 Outdoor clothing or children’s play clothing needs to be hard-wearing.
-Double-stitched plain seams can be decorative especially if it is sewn in a contrasting color.
+Double-stitched plain seams can be decorative, especially if it is sewn in a contrasting color.

 Plain Seams Around a Curved Edge